-

 The Best Spots to See the Eiffel Tower in Paris

-Last Updated on February 24, 2026 by Karis Tavernier-Nicholas On a recent trip to Paris, I spent time enjoying some of the things the city has to offer; the architecture, the shops, and, of course, the food!
+Last Updated on February 24, 2026 by Tavernier’s Travels On a recent trip to Paris, I spent time enjoying some of the things the city has to offer; the architecture, the shops, and, of course, the food!
 But we (my mum and I) also spent a lot of our time there routinely hunting for the…

 Locations